 Dating websites for over-50s

 While there are many ways to meet single people through real-life pursuits, many men and women of all ages are now turning to dating websites to find a new partner.
-Specialist over-50s dating sites like Silverfriends are becoming particularly popular, as older singles realise the potential of the internet.
-Other dating sites for older people include Wise Owl Dating and Fifty and Single.
+Specialist over-50s dating sites like Silversurfes Dating are becoming particularly popular, as older singles realise the potential of the internet.
+Other dating sites for older people include Wise Owl Dating, and the new over 50s dating app Lumen.

 However, if you decide that online dating is the right approach for you, it’s important not to simply rush out and join several dating sites.
 Instead, do your research carefully and choose a site that you feel matches your ethos, and which you think may attract people you’ll like.
 Make sure that you also take the time to complete your profile, carefully and honestly, so other members of the dating site will have a good representation of your character.

 And remember that, even though you’re not interacting with someone face-to-face, basic rules of politeness and courtesy still apply.
 If someone contacts you through the dating site, try to get back to them relatively quickly, even if you’re not interested.
 Maintaining this positive attitude means you’re more likely to attract people who share that outlook, and find someone who can make you happy.